palantir/gradle-jdks/gradle-jdks-setup/README.md

 JDK installation '/.gradle/gradle-jdks/amazon-corretto-11.0.23.9.1-d6ef2c62dc4d4dd4' does not exist, installing 'https://corretto.....' in progress ...
 ```

-7. [Intellij] Install the Intellij plugin `gradle-jdks` from the [Intellij plugin repository](https://plugins.jetbrains.com/plugin) and restart Intellij.
-The plugin will automatically configure the Gradle JVM to use the JDK setup by the `gradle-jdks` plugin.
+7. [Intellij] Install the Intellij plugin `palantir-gradle-jdks` from the [Intellij plugin repository](https://plugins.jetbrains.com/plugin) and restart Intellij.
+The plugin will automatically configure the Gradle JVM to use the JDK setup by the `com.palantir.jdks` plugin.

 ## Gradle JDK Configuration directory structure